NZF85/GettingandCleaningDataCourseProject/README.md

-The course assignment did not explicitly exclude features such as *tBodyAccJerkMean*, however for parsimony, the script only includes the feature that end with mean() or std(), as these features have both mean and standard deviation measures, where as the *tBodyAccJerkMean* has not standard deviation analogue.
+The course assignment did not explicitly exclude features such as *tBodyAccJerkMean*, however for parsimony, the script only includes the feature that end with mean() or std(), as these features have both mean and standard deviation measures, where as the *tBodyAccJerkMean* has no standard deviation analogue.

 ## Rationale for feature naming in tidy data